NBowlin/Unity_Coordinate_Mapping/README.md

 Please download and install Global Coordinate Mapper from the Unity Asset Store: {Add link once available}

 **Note:** This project uses [JSON.Net for Unity](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347).
-So please also import this asset in to your project.
+So please also import this asset into your project.

 ## Initial Setup